-In this use case, we will restore only mails and documents, so we check the Apply for selected message classes option and select Mails and Documents from the list.Note: It is also allowed to add Custom message classes to the list of the already existing ones.
+In this use case we will restore only mails and documents, so we check the Apply for selected message classes option and select Mails and Documents from the list.Note: It is also allowed to add Custom message classes to the already existing ones.

 ✓ Exclude addresses

 With the “Exclude addresses” feature you may exclude the desired

 ✓ email address(es) (e.g. firstname.lastname@example.org) from the list of messages to be restored.

 You may filter between recipients, senders or both, and the objects to be excluded from the restore may be imported from a file (using option import) or added manually (using option + new).
 The settings are the same as we described in the email archive job above.

 The user may select here, when to send notification emails from the restore job regarding the successfulness of the restore process.
 It is possible to set here, if you need a notification email always/never, or, you need it only in case when an error/warning occurred during the restoring process.
 Into the Recipient list textbox insert the email address(es) of the person(s), to whom such notifications will be sent.
 Notification emails may be useful, if the monitoring feature is not used to detect possible failures of job running.

 The administrator may select here, if he would like to use MAPI protocol to communicate with the Exchange server.
 EWS (Exchange Web Services) connection is selected by default, if MAPI is not selected here.
 It is important to know, that O365 Exchange server does not support MAPI connection.
 Another requirement to use MAPI is to have Exchange server 2013 or earlier version.
 Since some other functions might still use EWS, the EWS connection must be configured in any cases.